Remedy-Entertainment/USDBook/README.md

 ## Install NodeJS and dependencies

-- Follow the instructions on https://nodejs.org to install rust for your system.
+- Follow the instructions on https://nodejs.org to install NodeJS for your system.

 ## Install Rust language and dependencies